THESPRYGUY/Project_agent_NEO/README.md

 ## Reviewing Builds in the UI

 - Last-Build banner: on load the UI fetches `/last-build` and displays the most recent build with timestamp, output path, aggregate parity badge, and whether overlays were applied.
-- Download ZIP: after a build completes or from the Last-Build banner, click “Download ZIP” to retrieve a zipped copy of the repo via `/build/zip?outdir=<path>`.
+- Download ZIP: after a build completes or from the Last-Build banner, click “Download ZIP” or fetch via `GET /download/zip` to retrieve the zipped 20-pack.
 - Parity-deltas tooltips: when any parity check is false, an info icon appears next to the parity card.
 Activate it (click or keyboard) to see the exact key deltas, e.g. `03 PRI_min — 0.940 → 0.950`.